glpi-project/plugins/frontend/app/docs/oauth2.md

 -----------------|-----------------------------------------------
 URL              |     /plugin/new
 Method           |     GET
-Data Nature      |     top 10 of all the plugins that were recently added in the GLPi Plugins Directory Paginated        |     false
+Data Nature      |     plugins that were recently added in the GLPi Plugins Directory Paginated        |     false

 ##### Example usage (HTTP Session)